TIY-TN-FEE-2016-spring/gitbook/week-8/day-3/index.md

     * `email` - `string`
     * `password` - `string`
   - Restrictions
-    * Reviewers can only be updated by themselves
+    * Players can only be updated by themselves

 ## Code